 IIIE was founded by Bill Kirwin, a former Gartner analyst who is acknowledged as the creator of the IT Total Cost of Ownership (TCO) methodology and corresponding models.

 The key findings from IIIE’s report, “A Study of the Value of Modern Business Intelligence Implementations in the Real World” are:

-- Tableau’s three year TCO was 29% lower than alternatives.
+- The competition’s three year TCO was 29 percent higher than Tableau's.